Cyber Attack on C2K Schools IT System Causes Disruption Across Northern Ireland

 Why It Matters

 For the thousands of students across Northern Ireland who are preparing for GCSE and A-Level exams, any disruption to their access to learning resources and revision materials is a serious concern.
-The attack also raises questions about the resilience of critical educational infrastructure and the adequacy of cybersecurity measures protecting it.
+The Easter break is a critical period for intensive study, and the loss of access to C2K's digital resources β coursework, revision materials, communication channels β at precisely this moment has caused real anxiety for pupils and their families.
+The attack also raises fundamental questions about the resilience of critical educational infrastructure and the wisdom of relying on a single, non-redundant system managed by a single outsourcing provider with a chequered security record.

 What's Next